ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       - formula1
       - football
     image: /img/ioan-moreno.jpg
-    bio: Ioan is a highly motivated production supervisor who has served an incredible 10 years.
-Joining in 2011 as a production operator, Ioan has worked his way up where is now supervises a team of 20 production staff covering our automotive wiring harnesses and control panels.
+    bio: Ioan is our highly motivated and skilled Production Supervisor who has almost served an incredible 10 years.
+His ability to organise his work team quickly and efficiently has been key in achieving some of the shortest product turn around times in our industry and he has a strong commercial awareness.
+Ioan's leadership method has been to lead by example, which has helped us to develop a world class harness team.
 Ioan is a passionate Manchester United fan and an F1 fanatic!
   - name: Gareth Jones
     jobtitle: Machinery Supervisor
     linkedin: https://www.linkedin.com/in/gareth-jones-5167201b8/